Human-assisted Robotic Policy Refinement via Action Preference Optimization: Conclusion

 \section{Conclusion}

-In this work, we introduce the human-assisted action preference optimization method, consisting of two critical components: a human-robot collaboration framework for reliable deployment and an action preference optimization process with adaptive reweighting for stable VLA model optimization.
-Through our method, we could promote continuous improvement during the deployment of VLA models.
-We hope our method could bring insights for efficient and effective VLA model adaptation on downstream manipulation tasks.
+In this work, we introduce the Action Preference Optimization (APO) method to fully exploit valuable information in failure trajectories while maintaining the stability required for large-scale VLA models.
+This method builds on a human-robot collaboration framework for reliable deployment, and utilizes an adaptive reweighting preference optimization algorithm with action-level binary desirability signals for stable VLA model optimization.
+Through APO, we could promote continuous improvement during the deployment of VLA models.
+We hope APO could bring insights for efficient and effective VLA model adaptation on downstream manipulation tasks.

-\textbf{Limitation.} While our work study the preference alignment optimization for VLA models, the experiments are based solely on autoregressive VLA models.
+\textbf{Discussion and Future Work.} While our work study the preference alignment optimization for VLA models, the experiments are based solely on autoregressive VLA models.
 Future work should explore a broader range of VLA frameworks, including regression-based approaches and diffusion policy models, to ensure the generalizability of our method across different architectures.